splashdot/splashdot.github.io/ursnif2/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif2/images/secondb64.PNG)

-This code is responsible for injecting the contents of the bytes array `$btweqyqexdi` into the process running, leveraging QueueUserAPC.
+This code is responsible for injecting the contents of the bytes array `$btweqyqexdi` into the process running, leveraging `QueueUserAPC`.
 Windows APIs are called by referencing the objects created before: as en example, `VirtualAllocEx` will be invoked simply by calling `$klaam::VirtualAllocEx`.

 Now that `loader.dll` is into memory, it will decode the .bss section where it stores all the strings: this ultimates the infection process as the next step is the final DLL (either Client32 or client64 depending on the system architecture).

 ## Persistence

-Persistence is achieved through a value in HKCU\Software\Microsoft\Windows\CurrentVersion\Run:
+Persistence is achieved through a value in `HKCU\Software\Microsoft\Windows\CurrentVersion\Run`:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif2/images/persistence.PNG)